 PS5 vs Xbox Series X Headset

-Both feature long battery life, built-in mics, and easy to use inline volume controls (especially the Xbox headset, so it's again very even.
+Both feature long battery life, built-in mics, spatial audio settings and easy to use inline volume controls.

 PS5 vs Xbox Series X Storage